Devenet/AdventCalendar/README.md

 ### Add pictures

 Put your photos in the `private/` folder, and name them with the number of the day you want to illustrate.
 For example, for the 1st December, call your file `1.jpg` or `1.jpeg`.

+__Be sure that the access to `private` folder is forbidden when browsing it!__
+For Apache configuration, be sure that a `.htaccess` file with the directive `deny from all` is in and read.

 ### Customize legend and title